alexboia/WP-Trip-Summary/help/src/en_US/index.md

 The discussion here is a bit longer.

-First of all, one has to keep in mind that the map is not displayed only one image, but using multiple images.
+First of all, one has to keep in mind that the map is not displayed as only one physical image, but using multiple images.
 These images - called tiles - when put together in a specific order, form the image of the map itself.

 Also, there are multiple set of tiles, one for each zoom level and, within each set, each tile is located using two coordinates - let us name them x & y - sort of like squares on a chess board.